ariecattan/champ/README.md

 ## Configurate champ

 You can find example of input JSON files for each model in `src/examples`.

 See below the important parameters in the JSON config file:
 * `mode`: (onboarding, annotation, reviewer)
 * `hierarchy`: (true or false) whether to allow or not annotation of hierarchy between clusters
 * `tokens`: list of flatten tokens from all documents, each token needs to include {`i`: incremental index, `document`: doc_id of the document, `text`} and optionally `paragraph`
 * `mentions`: list of candidate mentions to annotate, each mention needs to include {`start`, `end`}.
 In addition, in the onboarding and reviewer mode, you also need to add a `clustId` field for each mention, which is an array of cluster IDs.
 The format of each cluster ID is "start-end" of the first mention in the cluster.
 For the annotation mode, only the first mention needs to have a `clustId`.

-Configurable options:
-* `local`: True of False, whether to add a button for downloading the annotation at the end of the annotation
+* `local`: True of False, whether to add a button for downloading the annotation at the end of the annotation.
+The downloaded annotation file can be further uploaded to the tool for vizualizing your annotation/consolidation.

 The hierarchy of clusters is built using simple drag-and-drop operations.